 If the brush allows these different modes, they will be operated by one or more buttons on the housing of the brush handle.
 As the relevant mode is selected the internal circuit will change the settings for the motor accordingly.

-These settings and programs are stored on small memory chips on the circuit inside.
+These settings and programmes are stored on small memory chips on the circuit inside.

 More powerful and capable brushes tend to have larger and more complicated circuit boards than the cheaper and less feature rich electric brushes.